 ½ teaspoon ground cumin

 Vegetable oil (for frying; about 8 cups)

-Pulse chickpeas in a food processor, scraping down sides as needed, until they resemble finely chopped nuts (the texture should be uneven, with some slightly larger pieces visible), about 1 minute.
+Pulse chickpeas in a food processor, scraping down sides as needed until they resemble finely chopped nuts (the texture should be uneven, with some slightly larger pieces visible), about 1 minute.
 Transfer to a large bowl.

-Pulse onion, jalapeño, garlic, cilantro, and parsley in food processor, scraping down sides as needed, until coarsely chopped, about 1 minute.
+Pulse onion, jalapeño, garlic, cilantro, and parsley in a food processor, scraping down sides as needed, until coarsely chopped, about 1 minute.
 Mix into chickpeas, then mix in chickpea flour, salt, baking powder, cardamom, and cumin.
 Form into ping-pong–size balls.

 Pour oil into a large heavy pot to a depth of 3″.
 Fit pot with thermometer and heat oil over medium-high until thermometer registers 330°.
 Working in batches, cook falafel, turning occasionally, until deep brown and crisp, about 5 minutes.
 Transfer to paper towels; let sit 5 minutes.
 Serve falafel with salad, tahini sauce, and pita.